rmznalp/Angular-Rxjs-Project/readme.md

 # Angular-Rxjs-Project
- Angular RxJs Project
+ Angular RxJs Project that is developed with declarative way.